dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 In cases where the key checksums match, the mDNS registrar MUST compare the times.
-When the TSR time from the mDNS Message is more recent than the local TSR time, local data in the cache is flushed and registered data is removed and reported to the requestor that registered it as stale.
+When the TSR time from the mDNS Message is more recent than the local TSR time, local data in the cache is flushed and registered data is removed and reported to the registrant that registered it as stale.

 When the TSR times are the same, any resource records on that name in the answer section and additional section are added to the cache.